Emulator Issues #4357

 wxGTK: 2.9.1.1

-Updated by tenebrarum about 13 years ago
+Updated by tenebrarum over 13 years ago

 Hm, it crashes with one game (ZTP, GC version, GZ2E01) . . . just tried the only other game I own (ZTP, Wii version, RZDE01 :P) and that doesn't crash.

-Updated by beistin about 13 years ago
+Updated by beistin over 13 years ago

 Ok I found the reason why it crashed.